schmist/bazel-mcu/README.md

 `bazel build //app:hex --cpu=avr`

 You need to have avr-gcc installed.
 Change toolchain/CROSSTOOL to fit your installation path.
+CPU type and CLOCK speed can be specified in the build target in app/BUILD.